Alan4247748/Alan4247748/README.md

 - ⚡ Fun fact:

 ```
-Several abstractions must be used for code to be readable.
+Several abstractions must be used for code to be readable,
-However, when designing code, you must understand precisely what you're doing
+however, when designing code, you must leave
-leaving no room for abstraction in the explanation.
+no room for abstraction in the explanation.
 ```
 <h3 align="left">Connect with me:</h3>
 <p align="left">